schierlm/oberon-risc-emu-enhanced/README.md

 * `--dynsize` Allow dynamic screen resize from guest
 * `--hostfs <directory>` export files inside DIRECTORY as HostFS (requires a different inner core on disk)
 * `--hosttransfer` Allow the guest to request file transfers from the host
+* `--paravirtual-disk` Use paravirtual disk emulation instead of SD Card emulation
 * `--leds` Print the LED changes to stdout.
 Useful if you're working on the kernel, noisy otherwise.